zachmccabe/zachmccabe.github.io/about.md

 Take a peak at my ongoing project, [Laughing Lost in Briars.]

 Read [this FAQ] on why I wrote and produced a field guide.
-And, if you're en route to Beijing, download a [free copy] for yourself.
+If you're en route to Beijing, download a [free copy] for yourself.

 Talk shop?
 Here is my up-to-date [list of tools.]